 Almost all of us use, or have used, CBD of some sort.
-There are quite a few different modes of use with CBD, but one in particular gets overlooked by many: topicals.
+There are quite a few different modes of use with CBD, but one, in particular, gets overlooked by many: CBD topicals.
 Since there isn’t a lot of buzz surrounding topicals, many faithful CBD users never get to use them.

 Topicals come in balms, creams, lotions, and even 4 Corners Cannabis’ own salve and massage oil options.
 They are all meant for direct application to the skin but have different properties that provide differing potential benefits for customers’ preferences.

 Read on to find out how CBD Topicals might be a great addition to your daily routine either instead of oils or edibles or even in addition to them!
 We’ll also cover things to consider when you are shopping for the perfect topical for you!

 CBD topicals come in balms, salves, creams, lotions, and massage oils.
 It’s important to understand the differences between each to get the right product for you.
 Here at 4 Corners Cannabis, we offer a salve, massage oil, and lotion for our customers’ different needs.

 The four things that you want to consider when choosing a topical solution are glide, absorption, ingredients, and value.
 As with any CBD product, Lab reports are important as well!

 Glide refers to how smoothly the product moves across the surface of the skin as it’s being applied.
 Does it sit in one spot like glop, or does it spread evenly and seamlessly.